 - Shift+click the Normal View button on the Status Bar (highlighted in red within Figure 1, above).

 - Access the View tab of the Ribbon, and click on the Slide Master button (highlighted in red within Figure 2).

 Figure 2: Slide Master button

-Once you are in Slide Master view, you can edit the actual Slide Master(s) and its Slide Layouts.
-In subsequent tutorials, we will explore the
+Once you are in Slide Master view, you can edit the actual Slide Master(s) and its Slide Layouts, as explained in the following tutorials:

 - Change Background Styles in the Slide Master

 - Custom Backgrounds for Slide Master and Layouts